reforia/reforia.github.io/_posts/unreal/engine/2024-12-30-bpvm-bytecode-V.md

     - Local variable of type `FString` named `CallFunc_CustomPrintString_NewString`.
     - `EX_EndFunctionParms`
   - This is where the `CustomPrintString` function is called, with the `StringToPrint` variable as the parameter.
-  - Note that this is not a stack node, not stack management is needed.
 - 0x2B:
   - Same old, at this point, the inner function has finished exectution.
 This is another wire debug site, no effect on execution, this is used for breakpoint mapping.
 - 0x2C:
   - Another jump to 0x38.
 - 0x38:
-  - Return expression, no value is returned, this is a function that doesn't return anything.
+  - Return expression, no value is returned.
 - 0x3A:
   - End of script, this is the end of the function.